ajnelson/regxml_extractor/README.md

 Package summary: all of the following packages will need to be installed (software that require these are noted below):

-* Fedora Core 16: TODO
+* Fedora Core 16: gcc libxml2-devel python-devel gcc-c++ libtool java-1.7.0-openjdk-devel openssl-devel
 * Ubuntu 12:04: libxml2-dev python-dev g++ libtool openjdk-7-jdk libxml2-utils

 For development or building from Git, these packages are also necessary: